UCL HEP Postgraduate Opportunities

 UCL offers a unique Masters degree course with a focus on High Energy Physics.
 Details can be found on the main Physics Department web page.

 We weclome applications from October each year, for Ph.D positions commencing the following October, though there is some flexibility for special cases to start out of sequence.
 Places are offered based on the outcome of interviews, which are usually held in February.
-The earlier you contact us, the better your chances.
+The earlier you contact us, the better your chances!
 Details of how to apply and who to contact can be found on our Ph.D Applications page.

 We welcome applications in any of these areas.
 Details of how to apply and who to contact can be found on our Ph.D Applications page.
 Please note that it's very important to consider how your postgraduate studies will be funded.